Fractangle/inkybar/README.md

 inkybar.c128rect(text, xy=(None, None), height=inkyphat.HEIGHT)
 ```

 `text` is the text to encode.
-If it contains characters that can't be represented in Code 128 mode B, all hell breaks loose.
-TODO: Make all hell not break loose.
+If it contains characters that can't be represented in Code 128, raises `ValueError`.

 `xy` is a 2-tuple of x and y coordinates corresponding to the top-left corner of the barcode (including the quiet zone).
 If either of them are set to `None`, the barcode will be centered along that axis.
 Defaults to `(None, None)`, which centers it in the screen.